Watson-Personal-Assistant/developer/_content/understand-service/core.md

 ## Converse

-The Watson Assistant provides you with three ways to have your user's requests handled.
+Watson Assistant Solutions provides you with three ways to have your user's requests handled.
 You can let the Core send the request to all skills, a single skill or a single skill set.
 Typically, you'll want a certain set of skills to handle all your requests, but in a proactive situation, you might want a single skill to handle the user's response to a prompt from the assistant.

 ## Skills